😱 Want to hear a business horror story?

 She needed a new website for her business to advertise her business, and sell her products.

-My initial quote to Jane was £1000 for a simple E-Commerce website.
+My initial quote to Jane was £2,000 for an E-Commerce website.

 She told me that was too expensive and she couldn’t afford it, given her business’s current profits.